Searching for GEMS: Three warm Saturns and a super-Jupiter orbiting four early M-dwarfs: Observations

 Additional ground-based photometric observations were obtained with the 1\,m Pomona College telescope at Table Mountain Observatory, San Bernardino County, California, USA.
 Observations were obtained using a Photometrics Prime 95B back-illuminated sCMOS camera, with a pixel scale of 0.225\arcsec\,pix$^{-1}$ and a field of view of 6\arcmin $\times$ 6\arcmin.
 TOI-7189 was observed on UT~2025 July 22 and TOI-7265B on UT~2025 October 06 using 10\,s exposures in the Sloan $i$ band.
 Each observing sequence spanned approximately 2 hours under clear conditions and fully covered the predicted transit events.
 The telescope was defocused to broaden the stellar PSF and improve photometric stability.

 The Pomona data were reduced using standard image calibration procedures, including bias subtraction and flat-fielding.
 Time-series differential photometry was extracted using \texttt{AstroImageJ} \citep{collins2016}.
 Circular apertures of radii 5.13\arcsec and 2.71\arcsec respectively (1.4 x FWHM) were used, with the sky background estimated from annuli extending from 11.25\arcsec to 18\arcsec (50 to 80 pixels).
-The resulting light curves were normalized, and timestamps were converted to BJD$_\mathrm{TDB}$, using \texttt{barycorrpy} \citep{kanodia2018}.
+The resulting light curves were normalized and timestamps were converted to BJD$_\mathrm{TDB}$, using the \texttt{barycorrpy} \citep{kanodia2018} package, which implements the algorithms described by \citet{wright2014}.